vignywang/IDC/README.md

 ## License
 Our code is released under the Creative Commons BY-NC-SA 3.0 (see [LICENSE](LICENSE) for more details), available only for non-commercial use.

-Currently this repository is only used to facilitate reviewers to understand implementation details.

 ## Requirements
   - python 3.6
   - scipy 1.7.3